aspose-total/Aspose.Total-Products/total/en/android-java/conversion/mobi-to-xls/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert MOBI to XLS in Android Applications or Online App" h2="Export MOBI to XLS in Android via Java without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting MOBI to XLS is a useful process for many reasons.
+MOBI is a popular ebook format, but it is not compatible with many other applications.
+XLS, on the other hand, is a widely used spreadsheet format that can be used in many different applications.
+Converting MOBI to XLS allows users to access the content of the ebook in a format that can be used in other applications.

+<h2>How Aspose.Total Helps for Mobi to XLS Conversion</h2>

-By using [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) you can integrate MOBI to XLS conversion feature inside your android applications.
-Firstly, you can convert MOBI to HTML by using feature-rich, document manipulation and conversion API [Aspose.Words for Android via Java](https://products.aspose.com/words/android-java/).
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLS.
+Aspose.Total for Android via Java is a powerful tool for converting MOBI to XLS.
+It provides a feature-rich, document manipulation and conversion API that can be used to convert MOBI to HTML.
+After that, Aspose.Cells for Java can be used to convert the HTML to XLS.
+This process is simple and efficient, allowing users to quickly and easily convert MOBI to XLS.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}